-The One Paul blesses has blessed us with every spiritual blessing.
+- He has blessed us with every spiritual blessing.

 Where is that blessing?

 - In heavenly places.

 What is the source of the blessing?

 - Being in Christ Jesus.

 What is the theme of Ephesians 1?
 Or how would you title chapter 1?

 - Every Spiritual Blessing in Christ

 Ephesians 1:4 What is the first spiritual blessing Paul describes?